mmcin/CI-PP5/README.md

 ### Python Validation
 I used autopep8 to validate all the Python files and checked them with Flake8.

+### JSHint
+I checked the JS files with JSHint for conformity.

 ### Color Contrast Accessibility Validator
 The site passed the color contrast test on https://color.a11y.com/